 There are three main metrics you need to pay attention to when it comes to your content: traffic, social shares, and conversions.
 Traffic is the most obvious metric because it’s quantifiable.

 You can see how many people visit your blog and how many people subscribe to your newsletter.
-If you’re consistently putting content out there and following a focused strategy, you’ll be able to keep track of how much traffic you’re getting from search engines.
+If you’re consistently putting content out there and following a focused strategy, you’ll be able to monitor how much traffic you’re getting from search engines.

-The most important metrics are the ones that indicate whether you’re growing your audience.
+The most essential metrics are the ones that indicate whether you’re growing your audience.
 Are you getting more followers, page views, shares, or comments?
 If so, you’re on the right track.

 One thing: it can be confusing or overwhelming at first.
 Consider taking the Analytics Academy through Google to get an understanding.